hdShang/arxiv-daily/docs/cs-RO/2025-05-17/papers/250511818v1-master-rules-from-chaos-learning-to-reason-plan-and-interact-from-ch.md

 ---
 layout: default
-title: Master Rules from Chaos: Learning to Reason, Plan, and Interact from Chaos for Tangram Assembly
+title: "Master Rules from Chaos: Learning to Reason, Plan, and Interact from Chaos for Tangram Assembly"
 ---

 # Master Rules from Chaos: Learning to Reason, Plan, and Interact from Chaos for Tangram Assembly